-The differences between coffee and espresso is how the coffee is brewed, the grind size, plus the overall flavor and strength.
-Both coffee and espresso can use the same coffee beans and roast levels.
+The difference between coffee and espresso is how the coffee is brewed, the grind size, the overall flavor and strength.
+Both coffee and espresso do use the same coffee beans and roast levels.
 You can brew them both with either single origin coffee or coffee blends.

 Espresso is brewed using a fine grind and 9 atmospheres of pressure to force the hot water through the portafilter for 30 seconds.

 Drip Coffee is brewed with a coarser grind and uses gravity and much less pressure to brew the coffee for 4 minutes.

 In addition, Espresso is more concentrated giving it a stronger taste and is therefore is drunk from a small up rather than a mug.

 Finally, the coffee taste is different for these two types of drinks as well, with espresso having a stronger flavor and is not sipped as you would do with pour over or drip coffee which has lighter less powerful taste.

 What is Espresso?

 Espresso is just a different type of coffee and although some people use different coffee beans for brewing its, it not necessary as it mostly different in its prepared, but in the end, you are still putting coffee into your body when you drink espresso or drip coffee.

 The taste and the way you tend to drink espresso are different when compared to regular coffee though.
 Espresso is stronger and more concentrated and is usually served in a small shot cup, whereas normal coffee is usually drunk out of a coffee mug.

 Espresso coffee usually ends up with three layers to it.
 The bottom layer is called the ‘Heart’ and is usually a rich dark brown color.
 The middle layer is called the ‘Body’ and is normally a caramel brown color.